How to Help Your Boyfriend With Alcohol Addiction

 - “Maybe we can do something without alcohol this weekend.”

-Talking to him alone may be a good start to encouraging him to seek treatment or make healthier choices, like quitting use of alcohol.
+Talking to your boyfriend about his drinking may be a good start to encouraging him to seek treatment or make healthier choices, like quitting use of alcohol.
 However, denial is one sign that a person struggles with AUD or problem drinking, so he may refuse help, deny that he has a problem, become angry, or lie about the problem.

 Intimate Partner Abuse as a Result of Alcohol

-Intimate partner violence is a term encompassing abuse of many loved ones, including domestic violence against spouses or romantic partners.
-According to the World Health Organization (WHO), these abusive behaviors of an alcoholic in a relationship can cause physical, sexual, or psychological harm within the relationship.
+Intimate partner violence is a term encompassing misuse of many loved ones, including domestic violence against spouses or romantic partners.
+According to the World Health Organization (WHO), these abusive behaviors of an alcoholic in a relationship can cause physical, sexual, or psychological harm within the relationship.3

 Signs of an Abusive Boyfriend

-Common signs of an abusive partner can include:
+Common signs of an abusive partner can include:3

 Worldwide, problem drinking is linked to an increased risk of intimate partner abuse.
 The reduction in self-control, the more intense mood swings, and the potential for an underlying mental illness make people who drink excessively more likely to abuse their romantic partners and more likely to become the victims of this abuse.
 WHO found that, in the United States, 55 percent of victims of intimate partner violence believed that their partner drank too much before physically assaulting them.